Wow! signal: Time variation

 At the time of the observation, the Big Ear radio telescope was only adjustable for altitude (or height above the horizon), and relied on the rotation of the Earth to scan across the sky.
 Given the speed of Earth's rotation and the spatial width of the telescope's observation window, the Big Ear could observe any given point for just 72 seconds.
-A continuous extraterrestrial signal, therefore, would be expected to register for exactly 72 seconds, and the recorded intensity of such signal would display a gradual increase for the first 36 seconds—peaking at the center of the observation window—and then a gradual decrease as the telescope moved away from it.
+A continuous extraterrestrial signal, therefore, would be expected to register for exactly 72 seconds, and the recorded intensity of such a signal would display a gradual increase for the first 36 seconds—peaking at the center of the observation window—and then a gradual decrease as the telescope moved away from it.
 All these characteristics are present in the Wow! signal.

 Celestial location

 The two regions of space in the constellation Sagittarius from where the Wow! signal may have originated.
 The ambiguity is due to how the telescope was designed.
 For clarity, the widths (right ascension) of the red bands have been exaggerated.

 The precise location in the sky where the signal apparently originated is uncertain due to the design of the Big Ear telescope, which featured two feed horns, each receiving a beam from slightly different directions, while following Earth's rotation.
-The Wow! signal was detected in one beam but not in the other, and the data was processed in such a way that it is impossible to determine which of the two horns received the signal.
+The Wow! signal was detected in one beam but not in the other, and the data were processed in such a way that it is impossible to determine which of the two horns received the signal.
 There are, therefore, two possible right ascension (RA) values for the location of the signal (expressed below in terms of the two main reference systems):